-During 2019, a Depaul UK Value For Money (VFM) strategy was developed using the guidance and standards set by the Housing Regulator.
-Work in this area has continued throughout 2021, supported by the Depaul UK Business Excellence function, which was set up to drive commitment to quality management including rigorous performance monitoring.
+Depaul Housing Services works to a Value For Money (VFM) strategy developed using the guidance and standards set by the Regulator of Social Housing.
+Work in this area has continued throughout 2022.
 A key part of VFM is achieving good performance figures on rent collection, arrears and low empty night rates.

-At the end of 2021, 94.6% of rent due was collected, the percentage of empty room nights was 9.8%, and current rent arrears were 4.8%.
+At the end of 2022, 79% of rent due was collected, the percentage of empty room nights was 8%, and current rent arrears were 10.6%.
 These were good performance indicators within set targets.